 - Fashionable smartwatches: For more tech-savvy seniors, Medical Guardian provides a smartwatch option to monitor health and provide protection.
 Wearable technology like smartwatches have useful monitoring apps that are proven to increase general well-being and physical activity.

-- Voice-activated technology: Medical Guardian has an optional voice-activated wall button so users can simply say “Call Medical Guardian” out loud to receive assistance if they cannot reach a help button.
+- Voice-activated technology: Medical Guardian has an optional voice-activated wall button so users can simply say “Call Medical Guardian” twice to receive assistance if they cannot reach a help button.

 What We Don't Love About Medical Guardian